 7. Keep your confirmation emails for your records.

-8. Fill out the Visa Information Form (which you will receive via email) for EVERY member of your company.
+8. Review the Visa Information Form (which you will receive via email).
+Upon acceptance, you will need to submit one form for EVERY member of your company.
+It may be a good idea to begin to gather the information necessary.